ecupaio/dcgffl/_power-rankings/the-kozaks.md

 ---
 date: 2021-10-13 19:15:49 -0400
 title: The Kozaks - S21 Week 4
-author: 'By Stephanie McDaniel Let''s start with some Power Rankings history, or should I say The Kozaks.
+author: 'By Stephanie McDaniel.
+Let''s start with some Power Rankings history, or should I say The Kozaks.
 Kozak is a DCGFFL legacy and powerhouse -- if only his knees hadn’t quit on him.
-The league has an incredibly exciting archive of Power Rankings/Kozaks
-  - if you haven’t looked back at previous weeks and seasons, I suggest you do so now (or maybe after you finish reading this week’s Kozaks...).
 We end Week 4 with only two teams remaining undefeated.
   Can Carolina and White keep it up?
 Who will be the first to fall?
-We also have one team who has yet to win a single game:
+We also have one team who has yet to win a single game: Atomic.
-  Atomic.
 Can their star supplemental picks help turn this season around?
 There’s only one place to find all the answers: DCGFFL Kozaks!'
 season: 21
 week: 4
 rankings: